 Hoya kerrii is part of the Apocynaceae family and its native range is Indo-China to W. Malesia.
 It’s leaves are opposite, super thick and heart shaped.
 Hoya kerrii produces a large fibrous root system and will root readily at the nodes if the humidity is high enough.
 It is considered a consistent bloomer (in the right conditions), producing a globular cluster of 15-25 fuzzy reflexed flowers, they are white with a lime green tone and red centre, it’s worth noting the flowers drip a sticky amber coloured nectar.

 Genus name is new Latin, named after Thomas Hoy ( c.
 1750– c.
 1821), English gardener.
-Specific epithet honors Arthur Francis George Kerr who first collected the plant in Thailand in 1910 or 1911.
+Specific epithet honours Arthur Francis George Kerr who first collected the plant in Thailand in 1910 or 1911.

 Pot: 10.5cm diameter

 Height: Approximately 20cm height.

 Light: Bright indirect light, meaning the plant sees the sun for 0-4 hours per day - this could be through trees or a translucent curtain, it’s important for the plant to see the sky in order to thrive.
 An east-facing window is usually a good spot.